holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

             zome_name: ZomeName,
             // The name of the zome function to call.
             fn_name: FunctionName,
-            // The serialized data to pass as an argument to the zome function call.
+            // The serialized data to pass as an argument to the zome function
+            // call.
             payload: ExternIO,
-            // The secret necessary for exercising a claim against the granted capability, if the capability is `CapAccess::Transerable` or `CapAccess::Assigned`.
+            // The secret necessary for exercising a claim against the granted
+            // capability, if the capability is `CapAccess::Transferable` or
+            // `CapAccess::Assigned`.
             cap_secret: Option<CapSecret>,
-            // The provenance (source) of the call
-            // MUST match the signature.
             provenance: AgentPubKey,
             // The signature on a serialized `ZomeCallUnsigned` struct with the same field values as this struct instance, but without the `signature` field.
 See below.
             signature: Signature,
-            // Implementations MUST reject a zome call made with a nonce that has been seen already.
             nonce: Nonce256Bits,
-            // Implementations MUST reject a zome call made with a timestamp that is in the past.
             expires_at: Timestamp,
         }
         ```